Clinical Trials

 Dr. Debarshi Mustafi (Principal Investigator): (Area code two zero six) 616-9305; debarshi [at] uw [dot] edu

-2. Disulfiram for Treatment of Retinal Degeneration: Not yet recruiting (anticipated recruitment in Spring 2023)
+4. Disulfiram for Treatment of Retinal Degeneration: Not yet recruiting (anticipated recruitment in Fall 2024)

 We are performing a Phase I/II clinical trial investigating if retinaldehyde dehydrogenase inhibitor, disulfiram, can improve. retinal sensitivity in eyes affected by inherited retinal degeneration.